 How can we distinguish a page that satisfies user intent from one that doesn’t, when both may have a high bounce rate?

-It is important to remember that pages which solve a problem with a quick, straightforward answer may experience both low TOS and high bounce rate.
+- It is important to remember that pages that solve a problem with a quick, straightforward answer may experience both low TOS and high bounce rate.

 A Deeper Perspective

 Let’s say that you’ve determined your high bounce rate is in line with a positive consumer relationship.
 Does this mean you should just move on?
 Not completely.